Are you looking to start a new hobby or simply upgrade to a better one?

-The frames of the bicycles are another factor to consider.
+The frames of bicycles are another factor to consider.
 The frames mainly affect the budget that you are working with.
-Some of the materials used to design these frames are aluminum, steel, carbon fiber and titanium.
+Some of the materials used to design these frames are aluminum, steel, carbon fiber, and titanium.
 The difference comes with what the designer does with the particular material in use.

 Aluminum is one of the best materials because it is light and likely to build very interesting designs in the right hands.
-The material also builds very rigid frames making it a strong candidate when it comes to the strength of the material.
+The material also builds very rigid frames making it a strong candidate when it comes to the strength of material.
 Most cheap road bikes will be made from aluminum.
 They are a good place to start for your first bike if you are not looking to spend a fortune.
 Most designers will use butted forms of aluminum pipes where the ends are thicker than the middle sections of the tubes.
 This is for the purpose of providing stronger joints.

 Steel is also ideal when it comes to bike frames.
 It is one of the oldest options in the market.
 It is also a perfect frame in the hands of a good designer.
 It is a little heavier than aluminum but creates ideal conditions for road bikes using tough terrain.
 Steel is also stronger than aluminum in every sense of the word providing more durable bikes.

-You will, however, have to sacrifice on the need for speed on this one.
+You will, however, have to sacrifice the need for speed on this one.
 The news is that there are new bike designs using steel that are as lightweight as aluminum bikes.
 These use steel tubes from Reynolds and Columbus.

 This is the most expensive and most coveted frame when it comes to bicycles.
 Road bikes that come with this frame are ridiculously expensive.
 This doesn’t mean that you cannot make it a dream project.
 It is a goal for almost every rider has when it comes to road bikes.
 You can, however, find relatively cheap carbon framed bikes.
 The reason for this is because manufacturers can manipulate the quality of carbon fiber to provide lesser expensive options for buyers.
 This allows you to spend less than $1000 to acquire a road bike.
 This is still a hefty investment since you can get an aluminum bike at much lower prices and enjoy the same or better qualities.
-The performance of a bike is a combination of the tires, the frame, handlebars, gear system as well as the pedaling system.
+The performance of a bike is a combination of the tires, the frame, handlebars, gear system as well as pedaling system.

 Pick the right size

-Bikes will come in different sizes and shapes which are the reason why you have to choose what suits you.
+Bikes will come in different sizes and shapes which is the reason why you have to choose what suits you.
 In addition to this, you have to ensure that the bike is within your capabilities when it comes to handling.
 Bikes are measured in centimeters, and these can vary slightly but make a world of difference.
 There can be about ten sizes between few centimeters making picking one a chore and so one of the best ways to go about choosing the right size for you is by trying one physically.
-Ordering a bike may be very tricky especially if you’re not sure about your height and leg room.
+Ordering a bike may be very tricky especially if you’re not sure about your height and legroom.
 Picking a bike that is short will not be ideal.
 A bike that is taller than you will simply be a nightmare.
 The right size can be guided upon by the seller.
 You can use a bike you know and get the measurements right before purchasing yours but one of the best ways to get the right fit is by ensuring that you can stand over the bike frame with a few centimeters of allowance between you and the top frame tube of the bike.
-If this is too hard for you achieve, then the bike is too big for you.
+If this is too hard for you to achieve, then the bike is too big for you.

 Fit the Bike

 As funny as this may sound, a bike will need to be the right fit for you.
 A bad fit is as bad as tight or clothing that is too loose.
 You need to be comfortable on the bike that you’re buying.
 The best sellers will help you with this.
 They will allow you to get onto the bike and adjust the seat as well as the handlebars until you are well set.
 This will be done on several bikes until you get the right fit.
-The fact that you will be using this bike for a long time is reason enough for you to ensure that you get the best.
+The fact that you will be using this bike for a long time reasons enough for you to ensure that you get the best.
 This is something mountain bikers are not familiar with and are wondering what the fuss is all about.
 The amount of time taken in one portion while riding a road bike on a smooth road is enough to harm your back if you have h wrong fit.
 It is possible to get serious back and leg injuries when this point is missed.

 Parts of the bike

 This is probably one of the most technical aspects of picking the right bike for you.
 A bike is a collection of many parts.
 All these parts need to be well set for the perfect rise.
 Some bikers will go to the extent of upgrading parts so as to get the extra push.
-A collection of gear parts and brakes are designed to work in perfect harmonies.
+A collection of gear parts and brakes are designed to work in perfect harmony.
 Some bike owners will buy these group sets and build their gear systems.
-Some builder will provide already built systems.
+Some builders will provide already built systems.
 It is wise as a beginner, to begin with, one that is already set up for you.
 You can then grow into the knowledge of building your wig reason of use.
 Some of the makers include Shimano, Campagnolo, and SRAM.
 The gear shifting mechanism will vary from one manufacturer to another.
 The Shimano option uses a single brake lever to shift in one direction while a lever provides an opposite shift behind it.

 Campagnolo provides a lever right behind the brake lever and shifts with singular clicks one way.
-Double clicks will shift the lever into the opposite direction.
+Double clicks will shift the lever in the opposite direction.
 You guessed right!
 All this is a ploy of bypassing patents.
 All these manufacturers also provide electronic forms of gear shifts.
 These are much easier to use with switches replacing levers.
 Ardent riders will prefer the manual system as compared to using switches.
 Most beginners will pick the switch system to make the shifts more convenient.
 They are also an ideal option for people that are opting to buy bikes for tours.
 Long rides are ideal when using electronic switches.
-They are however more complicated to fix when one brakes down.
+They are however more complicated to fix when one breaks down.
 Most bike users have the knowledge of fixing their gear systems in case a breakdown occurs.
 This is appointed you will get to in time.

 Your wheel and tires are the next stop.
 Moreover, you will need to spend more time looking at the options you have to get a feel of the difference.
 These highly affect the feel of the bike as well as its response on the road.
 You can choose to go for wheels with a less rotating mass that is lighter if you are looking to speed things up.
 Lighter and more aerodynamic tires will obviously bring about high performance.
 The wheel will probably eat a huge chunk of your budget when it comes to buying a bike.
 It is, therefore, wise that you pick a bike with the best tires for the kind of ride you want.
 It is amazing to note that riders have also moved from the conventional 23mm wide tires to wider options.
 The newer preferences range from 25mm to 26mm.
 This, of course, causes more drag when it comes to speed.
 This is however compensated for in comfort and better road holding.
-A professional will help you calculate the roll you have on our wheels.
+A professional will help you calculate the roll you have on your wheels.
 This is the resistance on the tires provided when moving along a road.
 This is translated to energy use.
 The lesser the energy use, the more ideal the tire roll.
 The perfect bike tires will obviously provide a better roll for increased speed.
 The dynamics that come with the entire riding exercise may, however, need you to compromise a little for comfort and traction.

 The braking system

-Most road bikes will come with the manufacturers’ breaking system which involves braking pads.
+Most road bikes will come with the manufacturers’ braking system which involves braking pads.
 These are quite a challenge especially when it comes to riding in extreme weather.
 The braking system you use not only determines how well you can handle the bike but your safety in extreme conditions.
 It is for this reason that upgrading to braking disks is ideal.
 You can upgrade your system with as little as $10 and get state of the art braking disks.
 These not only make your bike look a tad cooler but provide a conducive braking environment you will not wear out your rim as well as run the risk of failed brakes; furthermore, the disks are also noncorrosive which is an added advantage.